dew-uff/versioned-prov/mutable-prov.md

 During the script execution, function calls, literals (e.g., "a", 1, True), names, and all expressions that may produce any value are evaluations.
 In our mapping, we represent evaluations as `entities`.

-In addition to the `entities`, we use the `defined` relationship to associate them to their evaluated values.
+In addition to the `entities`, we use the `defined` relationship to associate them to their evaluated values and the `wasDefinedBy` relationship to associate the evaluated values to the `entities` that defined them.

 In our `values` we are using the attribute `repr` to indicate their representation during the creation.
 However, since `values` are mutable structures, this `repr` attribute may not correspond to the actual values.